archlinuxcn/lilac/README.md

 Update
 ----

+### 2025-12-13

+If you fetch PKGBUILDs from AUR, you need to make sure you can `ssh aur@aur.archlinux.org`.

 ### 2025-09-27
-if database is in use, run the following SQL to update:
+If database is in use, run the following SQL to update:

 ```sql